Vanessa22400/Rental_Price_Forecast_Rio_de_Janeiro/README.md

 • **Market volatility:** short-term fluctuations suggest sensitivity to external factors such as economic conditions and housing supply.

+• **Macroeconomic shocks:** the series reflects major economic events in Brazil, including the economic slowdown around **2015–2017** and the **COVID-19 pandemic (2020–2021)**, both associated with noticeable shifts in rental price dynamics.

 These insights motivated the application of time-series modeling to better understand the evolution of rental prices.

 ![Rental price time series](Images/2Annual_Variation.png)

+**Figure:** Annual percentage variation in residential rental prices in Rio de Janeiro (2010–2025), highlighting periods of economic slowdown and the COVID-19 shock.

 ---